O. H. Frazier: Medical education

 before then completing his residency at Baylor Affiliated Hospitals in 1968.

 Vietnam

-Frazier served in the United States Army from 1968 to 1970 and distinguished himself as a flight surgeon in the U.S. Army 48th Assault Helicopter Company in Vietnam.
+Frazier served in the United States Army from 1968 to 1970 and distinguished himself as a flight surgeon in the U.S. Army 48th Assault Helicopter Company in the Vietnam War.
 Once, he was shot down and on return to the States, has described how demoralised he felt about what men were capable of during war.

 For his achievements, he received three medals, the Combat Flight Medal, Vietnamese Navy Medal, and the Vietnamese Distinguished Service Medal.

 Surgical career

 After Vietnam, Frazier returned as a surgical resident to BCM.

-He remained at BCM until 1974 when he gravitated towards LVAD-research at the near-by THI and subsequently joined Baylor’s new rival Cooley, at the THI for further surgical training, which he completed in 1976.
+He remained at BCM until 1974 when he gravitated towards LVAD-research at the near-by THI and subsequently joined Baylor's new rival Cooley, at the THI for further surgical training, which he completed in 1976.